Dublin City University condemns the Russian invasion of Ukraine, and stands with Ukraine.

 For Ukrainian students who have an interest in coming to DCU, we have some general information about the university outlined below.

-Outside of these sectoral and formal institutional responses, for those who wish to assist in a volunteer capacity, we have listed various different channels on this page.
+Below you will also find a list of supports for current students, research students and staff.
+For those who wish to assist in a volunteer capacity, we have listed various different channels on this page.

 IRIN